Treasure hunting for Mihály Kolodko ’s popular mini-statues in Budapest

 How the mini-statues are made?

-They are bronze statues.
+They are small bronze statues.
 By the time the artist comes up with the idea about the subject of his next mini-sculpture, he also has the place of the statute on his mind.
 He cannot handle these two separately; he needs to be able to see the mini-statue in its surrounding.
 Statue and location; they belong together.

 Making a mini-statue could take a couple of months or even years, the artist doesn’t like to be hurried, he creates according to his own rhythm.